Andrew Weissmann: In Trump I administration (2017-2019)

 On June 19, 2017, Weissmann joined Special Counsel Mueller's team to investigate Russian interference in the 2016 United States elections.
 He was called "the architect of the case against former Trump campaign chairman Paul Manafort".
 A news report in March 2019 said he would soon leave the Justice Department, become a faculty member at New York University, and work on public service projects.
 In 2020, Weissmann returned to Jenner & Block as co-chair of its investigations, compliance, and defense practice.

 On March 25, 2025, Trump issued an executive order 14246 against Jenner & Block that suspended the security clearance of lawyers and "restricted their access to government buildings, officials and federal contracting work".
 The order also mentioned the firm's employment of Weissmann.
 The firm has also been involved in challenging a number of policies by the Trump administration since the start of Trump's second term.

 Media and publishing career (2019-present)

 In 2019, Weissmann joined MSNBC as a legal analyst.
 Beginning in March 2023, he co-hosted the MSNBC podcast Prosecuting Donald Trump (with fellow former prosecutor Mary McCord), which won the 'Webby Winner' and 'People's Voice Winner' in the Crime & Justice category of the 2024 Webby Awards.

 Since the second election of Trump, they have co-hosted a podcast entitled Main Justice.
 Their May 10, 2025 podcast also was published on the Weissmann May 10, 2025 episode of his Substack newsletter that is entitled, Behind The Headlines.

-His book entitled Where Law Ends: Inside the Mueller Investigation was published in September 2020.
+His book Where Law Ends: Inside the Mueller Investigation was published in September 2020.